 If the UE Retention Information IE set to “ues-retained“ was included in the S1 SETUP REQUEST message, then the MME may accept the proposal to retain the existing UE related contexts and signalling connections by including the UE Retention Information IE set to “ues-retained“ in the S1 SETUP RESPONSE message.

-If the NB-IoT Default Paging DRX IE is included in the S1 SETUP REQUEST message, the MME will take it into account as specified in TS 36.300 [14].
+If the NB-IoT Default Paging DRX IE is included in the S1 SETUP REQUEST message, the MME will take it into account as specified in MFA TS 36.300 [14].

+If the S1-SETUP RESPONSE message contains PSP IDs, the eNB shall announce these identities as PSPs (see MFA TS MF.202 [MF1]).

 8.7.3.3 Unsuccessful Operation

 Figure 8.7.3.3-1: S1 Setup procedure: Unsuccessful Operation.